Sorting pixels with WebGL

 input: Frame number f, Current pixel colour p, Current pixel coordinate c, Neighbour pixel colours n, RGB colour to hue function h output: New pixel colour d // Determine if pairs are even or odd let a ← (f + cx) % 2 = 0 let d ← p if a and h(nleft) > h(p) then d ← nleft if not a and h(nright) < h(p) then d ← nright return d

-let a ← (f + x) % 2 = 0 defines a boolean whether current fragment should compare with left or right fragment, esentially offsetting the pairs every frame.
-Let’s see how that works:
+let a ← (f + x) % 2 = 0 defines a boolean whether the fragment should compare with the left or right neighbour.

 Weeks later, I discovered a computer scientist called Nico Habermann beat me to it.
 In 1972 Nico developed the odd–even sort algorithm.
 It’s the very same thing I invented.
 I never studied computer science or algorithms or whatever, so I didn’t know.

 And that’s how I sorted pixels with WebGL.